robiulhr/hashnode/clhrvfjga000009mm0hh75aru.md

 function greetUser() {
  console.log('Hello, user!')
 }
-setTimeout(greetUser, 2000)
+setTimeout(greetUser, 1000)
 ```

 In this example, we have a function called `greetUser` that simply logs a greeting message to the console.
-We want to delay the execution of this function by `2` seconds.
+We want to delay the execution of this function by `1` seconds.

-To achieve this, we use the `setTimeout` function and pass the `greetUser` function as the first argument and `2000` as the second argument.
+To achieve this, we use the `setTimeout` function and pass the `greetUser` function as the first argument and `1000` as the second argument.

 And that's it!

-When you run this code, it will wait for `2` seconds and then print the greeting message `"Hello, user!"` to the console.
+When you run this code, it will make **javascript wait 1 second** and then print the greeting message `"Hello, user!"` to the console.

 ## Syntax and Parameters of setTimeout